Ecom-Analytics-Co/gas-starter/README.md

 npx clasp login
 ```

+Note: this might change with the resolve of this issue: https://github.com/google/clasp/issues/42

 **3.** Create a new "standalone" script project or one bound to a Google Sheet.
 This step creates the `.clasp.json` file.

 ```shell